HISTORY OF NEWPORT HARBOR CORPORATION

 The Company Today

-Our current businesses consist of: Castle Hill Inn; Newport Exhibition Group; TRIO; Avvio Ristorante; 22 Bowen’s Wine Bar & Grille; the Mooring Seafood Kitchen & Bar; the seasonal Smokehouse Café; the Boat House; Waterman Grille; Hemenway’s Seafood Grill & Oyster Bar; and five Papa Razzi locations.
+Our current businesses consist of: Castle Hill Inn; Newport Exhibition Group; TRIO; Avvio Ristorante; 22 Bowen’s Wine Bar & Grille; the Mooring Seafood Kitchen & Bar; the Smoke House; the Boat House; Waterman Grille; Hemenway’s Seafood Grill & Oyster Bar; and 3 Papa Razzi locations.
 The senior management staff includes Mick Lamond, Chief Financial Officer; Casey Riley, Chief Operating Officer; Ken Cusson; Director of New Business Development; and Kristin Fahey, Director of Human Resources.
 These individuals report to Paul O’Reilly, President and Chief Executive Officer, who succeeded Tim O’Reilly as President in 2006.

-As it looks to the future, the company plans to expand its inn, catering, and restaurant operations, as well as its marina and event center activities.
+As it looks to the future, the company plans to expand its restaurant operations throughout New England.
 Future success will depend on attracting committed co-owners of the company who want to be a part of our long-term success.

 With committed employees who truly believe they are owners and the necessary profits to grow the company, Newport Harbor Corporation can assure its employee-owners an attractive financial future.